dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 - Stockouts (number of items which are out of stock and stockout rate in percent)

-- Stock coverage time ranges (stockout, Understock, Appropriate stock, Overstock and Excessive stock)
+- Stock coverage time categories (stockout, Understock, Appropriate stock, Overstock and Excessive stock)

 - Coefficient of variation ranges (Low variability, Medium variability, High variability)